Medeirosseth/DreamJournal/README.md

 ## Description:memo:

-_A web application that utilizes functional React components React Router Dom, and HTML/CSS for the end.
-Node, MongoDB REST API using Express framework for the backing giving the application full CRUD capabilities _
+A web application that allows users to journal their dreams by utilizing functional React components React Router Dom, and HTML/CSS for the end.
+Node, MongoDB REST API using Express framework for the backing giving the application full CRUD capabilities

 ![DreamJournal](/DreamJournal.JPG)